 Owner operated businesses with sales of $1 million or less generally sell for the value of the assets, plus a multiple of the earnings.
 If the earnings are stable and growing, the value is on the higher end.
 If the earnings are variable or declining, the value is on the lower end.

 Businesses with sales of $1 million to $10 million generally sell for straight earnings multiples which may be dependent on the industry.
 A thorough investigation of the financial information is required to uncover the true earnings capability of the business.

 Businesses with sales of more than $10 million often have specific industry criteria, which may be applied to determine the value.
-At this level, Buyers may be paying for market share, rights to patents and processes, additions to product lines, or the benefits of strategic or administrative consolidation.
+At this level, buyers may be paying for market share, rights to patents and processes, additions to product lines, or the benefits of strategic or administrative consolidation.

-Most industries have one of more rules or thumb.
-However, they can vary widely and in most cases do not give an accurate value of a business.
+Most industries have one or more rules of thumb.
+However, they may vary widely and, in most cases, do not give an accurate value of a business.
 Since each business is unique, a particular rule of thumb can be off by as much as 100% or more.
-The business valuator will be able to decide what is the most relevant information about a business and then make an informed decision about its value.
+Our team of professional, experienced business valuators are able to decide what is the most relevant information about a business then, make an accurate, informed decision about the value of the business.